 - a.
 The organisation shall agree to hold and conduct the tests within the Rules and Regulations of the Kennel Club. - b.
-Control of Dogs.
+Control of dogs.
 The owner, competitor, handler or other person in charge of a dog at Kennel Club authorised events must, at all times, ensure that the dog is kept under proper control whilst at the venue including its environs, car and caravan parks and approaches. - c.
 GWTs should be organised by a person or persons with experience of dog work under shooting field conditions.
 Each dog or team of dogs should have, as near as possible, an equal opportunity with any variability in circumstances, as far as possible, minimised. - d.
 The organisers of GWTs will try, wherever possible, to simulate the circumstances of a shooting day.
 They must also ensure the tests are designed to further good Gundog work, and not inhibit dogs from marking or showing natural working ability.
 It is important, for instance, that guns and dummy throwers are positioned with such considerations in mind. - e.
-The organisers must ensure that competitors are aware of the initial running order, and whether the GWT is to be conducted on cold game or dummies. - f.
-Final decisions regarding the acceptability of tests lie with the Judge or Judges. - g.
-Only dummies and dead game acceptable to the Judges, will be used for retrieves in GWTs. - h.
+The organisers must ensure that competitors are aware of the initial running order. - Final decisions regarding the acceptability of tests lie with the judge or judges. - g.
+Only dummies acceptable to the judges, will be used for retrieves in GWTs. - h.
 When dummies are thrown in association with gunfire in retrieving tests, the shot must always precede the thrown dummy and the gun should be positioned a plausible distance from the retrieve.
 With unseen retrieves gunfire is optional. - i.
 A dog, when retrieving, must not be required to pass too close to another retrieve. - j.
-Organisers and Judges must be careful for the safety of dogs and must not require them to negotiate dangerous obstacles.
-Whilst Judges should take reasonable precautions for the safety of competing dogs, it is the duty of the handler to satisfy himself or herself that the dog is suitably trained, physically fit and prepared to undertake the work allocated by the Judges before directing his or her dog to undertake the allotted task.
+Organisers and judges must be careful for the safety of dogs and must not require them to negotiate dangerous obstacles.
+Whilst judges should take reasonable precautions for the safety of competing dogs, it is the duty of the handler to satisfy himself or herself that the dog is suitably trained, physically fit and prepared to undertake the work allocated by the judges before directing his or her dog to undertake the allotted task.